Aki78/AirportHeistGroup3MetropoliaProject/README.md

 [Back to top](#airport-heist)

 ## Quality Requirements
+#### Preliminary Requirements
+All helper functions created were ran through pytest to ensure proper working order.
+The database was cut down, to remove a lot of unnecessary information and to make calling upon the database faster.

+#### Final Requirements
-The visual for the user experience must be pleasing, motion must be smooth.
-Loading time must not excede more than a couple seconds on a typical laptop computer, and freezes must not occur.
+The visuals for the user experience must be pleasing and the animated motion must be smooth.
+Loading time must not excede more than a couple seconds on a typical laptop computer.
+The game should never freeze.
 The game must run on at least 30 fps.
 The final product must be accesible online.

-All functions created were ran through pytest to ensure proper working order.
-We also created a new database from the existing one.
-This removed a lot of unnecessary information and made calling upon the database faster.

 [Back to top](#airport-heist)